jackiehjm/stx-docs/doc/source/updates/kubernetes/manual-upgrade-overview.rst

 -   The system is patch current.

--   There are no management-affecting alarms and the "system health-query-upgrade" check passes.
+-   There are no management-affecting alarms and the :command:`system health-query-upgrade` check passes.

 -   The new software load has been imported.